chadrem/tribe/README.md

 #### Handlers

-There are two types of methods that you create in your actors:
+There are two types of methods that you create in your actor classes:

 1. *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
 2. *System handlers* are postfixed with "_handler" and are built into the actor system.
 These are hooks into the Tribe's actor system.